 That was just the start of the ordeal for the roughly 900 sailors that survived the initial blast.
 For days, they floated on parts of the annihilated warship, suffering from starvation and dehydration, their burnt skin blistering in the unforgiving sun.
 Meanwhile, sharks circled, eating the dead and, eventually, attacking the surviving men—the worst shark attack in history (and an incident famously referenced in the movie Jaws).
 And help didn’t come, in part because the ship’s distress calls were ignored.
 Tragically, though U.S. intelligence had intercepted the calls, the military thought they were a Japanese trap and failed to come to the ship’s rescue.

-By the time an airplane pilot spotted the wreck three and a half days later, the soldiers that were still alive were hallucinating and near death.
+By the time an airplane pilot spotted the wreck three and a half days later, the sailors that were still alive were hallucinating and near death.
 A rescue operation was mounted.
 But it was too late for hundreds of men.
 Only 317 survived.

 “I don’t see this as an average shipwreck,” says David A. Kohnen, director of the John B. Hattendorf Center for Maritime Historical Research at the U.S. Naval College—and not just because of the tragedy.
 For Kohnen, the wreck doesn’t just stand out because of the loss of life, but because the ship itself was a favorite of the entire U.S. Navy.